Qualifications and Levels Explained

 Higher National Certificates (HNC) and Higher National Diplomas (HND)

 HNCs (Higher National Certificates) and HNDs (Higher National Diplomas) are work-related (vocational) higher education qualifications.
 HNCs and HNDs are designed to give you the skills to put that knowledge to effective use in a particular job.
 They are highly valued by employers both in the UK and overseas, and can also count towards membership of professional bodies and other employer organisations.
 HNCs can take one year to complete full time and two years part time (or in other situations such as distance learning).
-HNDs take two years full time and can also be taken part time (which takes longer).
+HNDs take two years full time and can also be taken part time (duration dependent on programme).

 HNCs and HNDs are at level 5 on the National Qualifications Framework.
-On the Qualifications and Credit Framework, HNCs are at level 4 and HNDs are at level 5.
+On the Regulated Qualifications Framework, HNCs are at level 4 and HNDs are at level 5.

 Our Entry Level courses are designed for people with no qualifications and will help you to improve on your reading, writing and IT skills.
 You will work in small groups and enjoy lots of practical activity.